vinethsam/air-quality-analysis/README.md

 # Can We Predict and Explain Air Quality in Cities?

-An interactive data science dashboard exploring air quality across Sri Lanka and major Asian cities.
+An interactive dashboard exploring air quality across Sri Lanka and major Asian cities.
 Covers 15 cities, 3 years of daily data, factor analysis, and a live AQI predictor.

 **Author:** Vineth Samarasinghe
 **Live Dashboard:** https://vinethsam.github.io/air-quality-analysis